 Fewer passengers also means that shore excursions will be more time-efficient, enabling you to see and do more during each excursion.

 The intimate nature of small ship cruises allows passengers to cross paths more easily and make connections more rapidly.
 So whether you’re traveling solo or with a partner, you can be certain that at the end of your cruise you will leave with a group of enthusiastic adventure-loving friends.

-Many passengers on small ship cruises are those who value good conversation and quality travel experiences.
-This makes it very easy to form effortless friendships with like-minded fellow passengers.
+Many passengers on small ship cruises value good conversation and quality travel experiences.
+This makes it very easy to form effortless friendships with like-minded passengers.